pinhank0121/LLMAutoDrive/README.md

 3. We developed a rule base algorithm agent and prompts inspired by rule-based principles.

-4. We implemented \texttt{Dilu} in other simulation environments not covered by the paper for future exploration.
+4. We implemented Dilu in other simulation environments not covered by the paper for future exploration.